 So when it’s laundry day I go upstairs and while I’m doing laundry I clean up the entire upstairs.
 If I don’t need to clean the entire upstairs I instead will do some reading or watch some TV while I wait for laundry to complete.

 Work shifting also takes place when distractions pop up.
-You could be in the middle of closing out a month when you get an email.
+You could be in the middle of closing out a month when you get an email about an upcoming project.
 You stop what you are doing to address the email.

 Then you get a phone call and before you know it you have been distracted for 20 minutes.
 It then takes you 10 minutes or more to get back into your productive work flow.